 Looking for low-key art classes for your kiddos?
 One mama raves about the freedom to create her children have experienced with The Drawing Mint

 My daughters Elanor (8) and Rhiannon (5) are mad for art projects.
-Earlier in the year, we offered them art classes, and they leapt at the opportunity.
+Earlier in the year, we found art classes for kids, and they leapt at the opportunity.
 They enrolled at The Drawing Mint, a small-scale art school operated by Teacher Mae, which offers both drawing and painting classes for one to a maximum of five children.
 Enrolling different aged siblings for the same class is no problem.
 Art therapy is also offered.

 We had tried art classes at one of the big art centres a few years ago for Elanor, but ultimately she decided to halt lessons because there was so little freedom of expression.
 At The Drawing Mint, children dictate what they wish to create, and Teacher Mae assists them.
 My daughters painted self portraits, desserts, My Little Ponies, and other whimsical creations.
 In the process, they learned how to sketch out their ideas, perspective, and some basic painting skills.
 They’ve proudly displayed their art around the apartment.